-It is crucial to establish the methods to assess the progress of the PR plan, so that you get a clear picture of whether it has been successful or not and to improve future plans for its degree of success.
+It is crucial to establish the methods to assess the progress of the PR plan so that you get a clear picture of whether it has been successful or not and to improve plans for its degree of success.

 23. Methods for appraisal:

-Depending on the kind of business and the type of product or services, different factors can be used for assessment.
-Certain metrics however, that you might consider to look are the numbers of reference in media, visits to website, traffic of people in a physical venue or location or inquiries for certain campaigns.
+Depending on the kind of business and the type of product or service, different factors can be used for assessment.
+Certain metrics, however, that you might consider looking are the numbers of reference in media, visits to the website, traffic of people in a physical venue or location or inquiries for certain campaigns.

 24. Crisis Planning:

 This section is also an imperative part of the PR plan.
 It should contain all possible negative situations and the best comeback to them.
 Run a test to check it’s functioning and for any loopholes that it may entail.

 25. Make digital and social media marketing strategy:

 It is a must for you to have media relations in your PR plan.
 Look for innovative and fresh angles and opportunities that will help generate the apt PR content for several media channels.

 Writing a great PR plan will not just help create fresh ideas and opportunities for the business to stand out, it will also provide satisfaction to the business in its everyday operations.
 PR plans may always change, but the planning strategy in advance will allow you to follow your established goals and sustain your focus.